metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 {{< load-photoswipe >}}

-AI coding assistants, npm, pip, and similar dev tools can run arbitrary code on your machine, and steal SSH keys, API tokens, wallet keys, sensitive credentials and other private data without you noticing.
+AI coding assistants, npm, pip, and other development tools can run arbitrary code and scripts on your machine, potentially stealing SSH keys, API tokens, wallet keys, sensitive credentials and other private data without you noticing.

-This guide shows you how to sandbox these tools in isolated VMs using [Lima](https://github.com/lima-vm/lima), to develop freely without risking your data.
+This guide shows you how to sandbox these tools in isolated VMs using [Lima](https://github.com/lima-vm/lima), so you can experiment and develop freely without putting your sensitive data at risk.
 [Jump straight to the guide](#lima-vm-introduction), or read on for a bit of personal context.